Before You Market Your Small Business, Read This First

 What Shows Up in Almost Every Marketing Audit

 At some point, asking “how did you hear about us” in a notebook stops being enough.
-Volume picks up, more channels get added, and tracking it manually becomes a part-time job.
-One of the most useful small business marketing tips I can offer is to build the tracking discipline while the business is still small enough that a spreadsheet handles it.
-Trying to reconstruct source data after a year of running ads with no records is a frustrating exercise, and most of the time you can’t do it accurately anyway.
+Volume climbs, channels stack up, and tracking by hand turns into a part-time job.
+The useful move is to build the tracking habit while the business is still small enough that a spreadsheet handles it.
+Reconstructing a year of source data after the fact is miserable, and usually cannot be done accurately anyway.

-Kris’s take on timing is direct: “The honest answer is: before you think you need one.
+Kris’s take on timing is blunt: “The honest answer is: before you think you need one.
 The moment you’re spending money to acquire customers and you can’t clearly say which dollars produced which results, you’re already behind.”

-What he calls a closed loop is the minimum version of a real system.
+What he calls a closed loop is the smallest working version of a system.
 Spend goes in, leads come out, and you track which leads became customers and what you paid to get them.
 “That can start as a Google Sheet with source tracking and a weekly review habit.
 The upgrade to a real CRM comes when volume makes the spreadsheet unmanageable, but the discipline of tracking source-to-revenue from day one is what separates businesses that scale their marketing from businesses that just scale their spending.”

 The Simplest Version of How to Market a Small Business